 Positive parenting: Er, how do you do it (asking for a friend)?

-Since Rex was born I’ve been in a constant state of confusion.
+Since Rex was born I’ve been in a constant state of confusion (not even my list of newborn baby must-haves helped).
 Breastfeed, bottlefeed, nappy brand, bottle brand, baby-led weaning or spoon fed etc, the list of things to be confused about as a parent is fucking endless.
 But probably the thing that I’m most confused about – and, of course, it’s the most important – is my style of parenting.

 I recently got told at nursery that Rex had been overheard telling some children they were being ‘really naughty’.
 His keyworker said, and I quote, ‘it’s not a big problem, but we don’t use the word naughty at nursery.
 It’s a negative word, and we don’t use negative words’.
 She went on to say she’d also explained this to Rex.

 I’ll be honest, I wasn’t sure how to respond.
 My first thought was to respond in defence, insisting that actually he’s almost certainly picked the word up from hearing me saying how naughty the dog is going into our nextdoor neighbours garden all the bastard time.
 However, no matter how true, it seemed like a thin thread so I refrained, I would also be lying if I said I hadn’t, on occasion, asked Rex to ‘stop being naughty’ in the past.